Too Soon the Curtain Fell

 daily practising for the school concert.

-to be our masterpiece.
-Our stage was the space between the wood stove and
+going to be our masterpiece.
+Our stage was the space between the wood

-the blackboard.
-The curtains were an assortment of bed sheets that the students
+stove and the blackboard.
+The curtains were an assortment of bed sheets

 strung from wall to wall.

-was transformed into a theatre for the first dramatic performance in New
+John was transformed into a theatre for the first dramatic performance

-Jonathan and Stephen Sewell, sons of Jonathan Sewell, formerly attorney-general
+Sewell, sons of Jonathan Sewell, formerly attorney-general of

 The evening of February 3, 1809, saw the opening of the Drury Lane Theatre, the first building in Saint John to be used solely as a theatre.
 The story of its erection is one of a spirit of adventure, persistence and co-operation between gentleman of the garrison at Fort Howe and the city.